padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-And call this method to our users controller:
+And call this `confirmation_email` in our users controller:

 ```ruby